saaddaali/CarpollingApp/README.md

 # Carpooling Application

-A simple web application that helps connect drivers with passengers to share rides and reduce transportation costs.
+A simple web & mobile application that helps connect drivers with passengers to share rides and reduce transportation costs.

 ## Description
 This carpooling platform allows users to: